 Let's Talk about the Birds and the Bees

 The Cherokee Garden Club Community Fund provided financial support for completing the initial phase adding perennials and ground covers at each of The Park entrances to encourage neighbors who live and work nearby to enter The Park and enjoy the space.
-We also addressed erosion issues and began planting the fern glade.
-We look forward to enjoying fragrant drifts of black-eyed Susan, coreopsis, aster, phlox, and goldenrod during the summer.
+With their support, we also addressed erosion issues and began planting the fern glade.

 If you'd like to learn more about the role of native plants in preserving precious wildlife - and the planet - for future generations, watch the excellent Cherokee Garden Library Talk by Douglas W. Tallamy, author of Nature's Best Hope: A New Approach to Conservation that Starts in Your Yard and The Nature of Oaks.

 435 Peachtree Street, NE | Atlanta, GA 30308 | ParkatStLukes@gmail.com